 New Internet Consumer Behaviors

 During the initial COVID-19 pandemic lockdown period (2020-2022), the statistic and probabilistic calculations and assumptions, used by network engineers to calculate oversubscription, went down the drain.
-No one could have predicted that entire households, of around two to six people, would stay connected to the Internet all day, working and attending classes remotely.
-Not just using store-and-forward type of services like email, web browsing or streaming, but multiple concurrent sessions of real-time videoconferencing and remote desktop/server access.
+No one could have predicted that entire households, of around two to six people, would stay connected to the Internet all day long, working and attending classes remotely.
+Not just using store-and-forward type of services like email, web browsing or streaming, but having multiple concurrent sessions of real-time videoconferencing and remote desktop/server access.
 Even though the restrictions may have ended, many employees are still choosing (desiring or demanding) to continue working remotely.
-The Internet access network will always need to keep up with that new increasing demand.
+The Internet access network will always need to keep up with that new level of increasing peak demand.

 New and Stronger Competition